Vasily Sokolovsky: Military career

 Sokolovsky joined the Red Army in February 1918.

 He began his formal military schooling in 1919, but was frequently called up by the Red Army and forced to leave his schoolwork.
 He graduated in 1921 and became the chief of staff of a division stationed in Turkmenistan.
 He was wounded during a battle near Samarkand and subsequently decorated for bravery.
 After the Russian Civil War ended in 1922/1923 he held a number of staff positions, eventually becoming the chief of staff for the Moscow Military District and then the Deputy Chief of the General Staff, the position he held at the beginning of the German invasion of the Soviet Union, Operation Barbarossa (22 June 1941).

-In December 1941, with German forces a mere 20 kilometers from Moscow, Sokolovsky was made the chief of staff of the Soviet Western Front, where he was able to help co-ordinate the Soviet winter counter-attacks that forced the Germans away from Moscow.
+In December 1941, with German forces a mere 20 kilometers from Moscow, Sokolovsky was made the chief of staff of the Soviet Western Front, where he was able to help coordinate the Soviet winter counter-attacks that forced the Germans away from Moscow.
 He remained in this position until February 1943, when he became the commander of the Western Front.

 He led this front through the Battle of Kursk.
 In the summer of 1943, the Soviets launched Operation Kutuzov on 12 July against Army Group Centre in the Orel salient, directly north of the Kursk salient.
 The Bryansk Front, under the command of Markian Popov, attacked the eastern face of the Orel salient while the Western Front, commanded by Sokolovsky, attacked from the north.
 The operation ended on 18 August 1943 with the Soviet capture of Orel and collapse of the Orel bulge.
 In October–November 1943, Sokolovsky commanded the Western Front in failed Soviet Orsha offensives against Gotthard Heinrici's 4th Army in the Orsha region of Belarus.
 In April 1944 the Western Front was broken into two parts and Sokolovsky was made chief of staff of 1st Ukrainian Front under Georgy Zhukov.
 He remained in this position until the end of the war in 1945.
 As the chief of staff of 1st Ukrainian Front, Sokolovsky helped plan and execute the capture of Berlin.
 Sokolovsky sat next to Zhukov as he accepted the German Instrument of Surrender in Berlin.